 There are so many rich people who are unhappy regardless of everything they own.

-In case the problem lasts, there is always a psychologist or a psychiatrist to consult.
+In case the problem lasts, there is always a psychologist to consult.

 Once again, here is the list of the techniques which experts suggest children should use in case of stress or frustration: